bfkwong/cmpe283-hw1/README.md

 ### Step 2: Writing the Code

-#### Making all of the MSRs everything print
+#### Printing all MSRs unconditionally

-I started off by defining all of the MSR indices at the top.
-I got these values from the assignment PDF
+I started off by defining all the MSR indices at the top.
+These values are from the assignment PDF:

 ```
 #define IA32_VMX_PINBASED_CTLS      0x481